Using contactless payment cards to pay for travel on busesSkip to navigation

 If you have used a contactless payment card to pay for your journey, you must show it to an inspector when asked.

-If your contactless payment card was rejected and you have been given an advice slip by a bus driver, you can find out more about using contactless payment cards on buses:
+If your contactless payment card was rejected, you will be given an advice slip by the bus driver for further advice.

 Barclaycard One Pulse cards